redkittty/PythonStorageConverter/README.md

 # PythonStorageConverter
-A python script to convert digital storage formats.
+A python script to convert digital storage sizes.

 From Bytes to Petabytes